tydevdev/ClearSay/README.md

 ClearSay is a simple desktop application to help children like William practice speech.
 Click **Start Recording** and the app records from your microphone before transcribing it with a fine-tuned Whisper model.

 Transcripts accumulate in a single buffer so you can pause and resume dictation.
 Data now lives under `saved_data/` with `recorded_audio/` for the audio files and `audio_transcripts/` for the text.
-Each recording is saved as `RECORDING_YYYY-MM-DD_HH-MM-SS.wav` and has a matching transcript file `TRANSCRIPT_YYYY-MM-DD_HH-MM-SS.txt`.
+Each recording is saved as `RECORDING_YYYY-MM-DD_HH-MM-SS-ffffff.wav` and has a matching transcript file `TRANSCRIPT_YYYY-MM-DD_HH-MM-SS-ffffff.txt`.
 A metadata file tracks the order of these segments when building the combined transcript.
+The microsecond component prevents collisions when recordings are created rapidly.

 ## Requirements